Our school SENCo is: Mr Sam Birkinshaw, who can be contacted on 01702 478570

 - Action relating to SEN support will follow an ‘assess, plan, do and review’ model:

-- Assess: Data on the pupil held by the school will be collated by the class/subject teacher/Assistant Head – Inclusion in order to make an accurate assessment of the pupil’s needs.
+- Assess: Data on the pupil held by the school will be collated by the class/subject teacher/Assistant Headteacher (SENCo) in order to make an accurate assessment of the pupil’s needs.
 Parents will always be invited to this early discussion to support the identification of action to improve outcomes.

-- Plan: If review of the action taken indicates that “additional to and different from” support will be required, then the views of all involved including the parents and the pupil will be obtained and appropriate evidence-based interventions identified, recorded and implemented by the class/subject teacher with advice from the Assistant Head – Inclusion.
+- Plan: If review of the action taken indicates that “additional to and different from” support will be required, then the views of all involved including the parents and the pupil will be obtained and appropriate evidence-based interventions identified, recorded and implemented by the class/subject teacher with advice from the Assistant Headteacher (SENCo).

-- Do: SEN support will be recorded on a plan that will identify a clear set of expected outcomes, which will include stretching and relevant academic and developmental targets that take into account parents’ aspirations for their child.
-Parents and the pupil will also be consulted on the action they can take to support attainment of the desired outcomes.
-This will be recorded and a date made for reviewing attainment.
+- Do: SEN support will be recorded on an Individual Support Plan (ISP) that will identify a clear set of expected outcomes, which will include challenging and relevant academic and developmental targets that take into account parents’ aspirations for their child and the pupil’s barriers to learning.
+Parents and the pupil (where appropriate) will also be consulted on the action they can take to support attainment of the desired outcomes, as well as their views on progress made within these targets.
+This will be recorded and a date made for reviewing progress.

 - Review: Progress towards these outcomes will be tracked and reviewed termly with the parents and the pupil.
+Interim progress/concerns will be shared informally with parents, at least half termly .
 If progress rates are judged to be inadequate despite the delivery of high quality interventions, advice will always be sought from external agencies regarding strategies to best meet the specific needs of a pupil.
 This will only be undertaken after parent permission has been obtained and may include referral to: